cbitter78/docker_python_flake8/README.md

 # Flake8 docker image

 Many of the flake8 docker images use alpine python and make it hard to debug if you run into an issue.
 This is a simple docker image that uses CMD and not ENTRYPOINT.

-alpine pythond is problmatic and can be slow.
+alpine python is problmatic and can be slow.
 I avoide it.

 To use it just use `-v` to mount the source folder under `/flake8` using somthing like this: